gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Stony-faced, the bosun slapped the boy's hands out of the way and pulled his wallet out of the boy's coat.
 "I didn't do it!"  he yelped.
 "He put it there!
-Stinking wormy---"
+Stinking wormy—"

 "Quiet!" the bosun bellowed, red-faced.
 People around them stared at the scene, some grinning, some tsk'ing under their breath.